jnshah014/Ryu-Encryption/docs/README.md

 ___

 ## 5) Error Testing
 Each test case should test the **User Requirements** outlined [here]().
-If the code fails to meet the requirements then another version of the code is scripted which better meets the requirements.
+If the code fails to meet the requirements (through a failed test case) then another version of the code is scripted which will correct the bug identified in a failed test case.

+### 5.1) Testing Round Summary Table

 ### 5.1) Error Test Version-1.7.0
 View the spreadsheet of testcases used [here](https://github.com/jnshah014/Ryu-Encryption/blob/main/docs/error_testing/error_test_log-version-1.7.0.xlsx).